All Products

 Reclaim Policy

-The reclaim policy of the PV.
+The reclaim policy for the PV.
 We recommend that you select Retain to prevent accidental data loss.

-• Retain: When the PVC is deleted, the PV and NAS files are not deleted.
+• Retain: When the PVC is deleted, the PV and the data on the NAS volume are not deleted.
 You must manually delete them.

 Retain